MetaMask/snaps/packages/snaps-cli/README.md

 work properly or install at all.

 We recommend building your Snap using this tool.
-You can bundle your Snap using your own tools, but it must run in the browser, run in SES, and its contents must be wrapped in an anonymous function (`() => ( ... )`).
+You can bundle your Snap using your own tools, but it must run in SES and only use the global APIs that MetaMask exposes at runtime.
+Although Snaps currently execute in the browser, some browser APIs are not available for snaps, and Snaps do not have DOM access.

 ### Assumed Project Structure